jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.11.3
+ * UrlUtilities - separated out call that resolves res:// to a public API to allow for wider use.
 * 1.11.2
  * Updated so headers can be set individually by the strategy (UrlInvocationHandler)
  * InvocationHandler set to always uses POST method to allow additional HTTP headers.